Skip to main content

 Furthermore, you must be provided with a clear notice explaining what medical information will be collected, how it will be used, and how it will be kept confidential.
 This transparency is a cornerstone of the system, designed to empower you with the information needed to make a free choice about your health and your data.

-The information gathered in these programs, such as through biometric screenings or health risk assessments, is considered protected under HIPAA.
+The information gathered in these programs, such as through biometric screenings or health risk assessments, is considered protected health information under HIPAA.
 This means it must be handled with strict confidentiality and cannot be used by your employer to make employment decisions.
 The goal is to create a space where health can be promoted without compromising the fundamental right to privacy and freedom from discrimination.

 Intermediate